Fees and funding

 The fees for UK/EU part-time students will vary depending on the number of credits taken per year, and the fees for the foundation year of a full degree may differ.
 Please see the relevant course page for details.

 Tuition fee loans are provided by the Student Loans Company and applications are made to Student Finance England, Wales, Scotland or Northern Ireland as appropriate.
-Applications for Student Finance open in the spring each year, usually towards the end of February, and we will email all applicants when this happens.
-If you're starting your degree in September 2020 or January 2021, you should apply before the end of May 2020 to guarantee that your funding is in place by the time you start your course.
+Applications for Student Finance open in the spring each year, and we will email all applicants when this happens.
+If you're starting your degree in September 2020 or January 2021, you should apply before 22 May 2020 to guarantee that your funding is in place by the time you start your course.

 If you're a student from outside the UK, you can find a handy guide to applying for student finance on the Student Room.
 If you have any queries about your eligibility for student finance, you should check this with the relevant funding body as appropriate.
 We do not make decisions about eligibility for loans; the decision lies with the funding body directly.